 The foundation: Philips LHH500R and LHH800R

-The first clear applications of the Non-NFB approach in Philips CD players appeared in the Philips LHH500R and later the LHH800R.
+The first clear applications of the Non-NFB approach in Philips CD players appeared in the Philips LHH500R and later the Philips LHH800R.

 The LHH500R introduced a low-feedback analogue stage.
 It marked an early step in reducing the use of conventional feedback in the analogue signal path.